British sitcom: Open All Hours

 The programme, produced and directed by Sydney Lotterby and developed from a television pilot broadcast in Barker's comedy anthology series Seven of One (1973), centred around the antics of the eccentric and miserly owner of a traditional English corner shop.
 Barker took his idea for Arkwright's famous stutter from the 1950s writer and performer Glenn Melvyn.
 Open All Hours came 8th in the 2004 Britain's Best Sitcom poll.
 Although it ended in 1985, Open All Hours had been repeated over 3,000 times by 2021.
-The theme tune was composed by Joseph Ascher (1829-1869), arranged for a brass band and performed by Max Harris, who also wrote the incidental music.
-A sequel, Still Open All Hours, with David Jason and many members of the original cast, began airing in 2013.
+The theme tune was composed by Joseph Ascher (1829–1869), arranged for a brass band and performed by Max Harris, who also wrote the incidental music.
+A sequel, Still Open All Hours, with David Jason and many members of the original cast, began airing nearly 30 years later in 2013 and ran until 2019 for 41 episodes.

 Miss Jones and Son

 First broadcast on ITV in 1977 and running for 12 episodes, Miss Jones and Son (1977–78) was written by Richard Waring and produced and directed by Peter Frazer-Jones.
-It starred Paula Wilcox (Man About The House), Christopher Beeny, Charlotte Mitchell and Norman Bird.
+It starred Paula Wilcox (Man About the House), Christopher Beeny, Charlotte Mitchell and Norman Bird.
 The series depicted the life of Elizabeth Jones, played by Wilcox, a young woman coming to terms with the responsibility of looking after her baby alone.
 Emotional support came in the form of next-door-neighbour and friend Geoffrey, played by Beeny.
 Difficulties included the reproaches of her parents, played by Mitchell and Bird, a difficult social life, and a reduced income.
 The theme song, "Bright Idea", was written by Roger Webb.